TobiasKozel/GuitarD/README.md

 ## Compilation
 To build a plugin you'll need [this fork of iPlug2](https://github.com/TobiasKozel/iPlug2) and switch to the `guitard` branch there.

 To get iPlug2 up and running, make sure all its dependencies are downloaded.
-To do tha, run:
+Run both of these shell scripts (use git bash on windows):

 `iPlug2/Dependencies/download-prebuilt-libs.sh`

-`iPlug2/Dependencies/IPlug/download-iplug-libs.sh` (use git bash on windows)
+`iPlug2/Dependencies/IPlug/download-iplug-libs.sh`

 After that, simply clone this repository into the Examples folder of iPlug2 and open the IDE project for your platform.